cnmalper/SignUpApp/README.md

 ## 100 Days Of Swift & iOS

 Built an app that takes a username and password from user.
-It controls username and password and then sign-up to app.
+It checks username and password and then sign-up to app.
 I practiced on Segue, Optionals, Alerts, Functions and Lifecycle.

 -> General view of app's main page.